Fox682/Projects/Tictactoe.md

 ### First Innovation: Key Frame Thinking

-If I was going to discover another solution I needed to think about this problem in a different way.
-What if we were to store just the change in the state of the game rather than just the instantaneous state.
+If I was going to discover another solution I needed to think about this problem in a different way (Outside the box!).
+What if we were to store just the change in the state of the game rather than just the instantaneous state of the board an any time.

 As each player moves we simply put a 1 where a player moves.
 Simple!